How To Register a Domain Name Properly?

 You can register your domain for anything between one and ten years.
 Your choice.
 It’s advisable to leave the ‘WhoisGuard’ option enabled.
 It gives you complete anonymity and privacy for your most important personal information.

 Under the ‘improve your site’ section, you can see additional offers for things such as hosting, SSL certificate, private email, and Gmail integration.
 None of these are mandatory.
-If you just want a domain name registered, you don’t need to add any of these.
+You don’t need to add any of these if you want a domain name registered.
 You can click on ‘confirm order’ to finalize the processor enter a promo code if you have one.

 Namecheap Account Usage